 "I know he's different.
 I've known since you carried him through those gates."
 She picked up the blade, turned it in her hands.
 "The warmth in him.
 The way he watches the sky.
 All of it."

 The blade caught the last of the light.
+Cold seeped through his cloak, the portion heavy in his hands.

 She was waiting.

-He couldn't hold her eyes.
 That first night.
 The Council.
 What they'd decided.

 "Today at training.
 Colm offered Fionn a crossbow.
 Dragon bone."